noahlz/lcthw/README.md

 lcthw
 =====

-Learn C the Hard Way
+Exercises from @zedshaw's Learn C the Hard Way